ULTRA-VAGUE/Sunnyboy/README.md

 - :sun_with_face: **Sunshine – Streaming Host <-- Install on your VM**
   https://github.com/LizardByte/Sunshine

+(Newer releases install the ViGEmBus driver automatically, but I'll keep the installer in this list in case anyone needs it.)

 - :video_game: **ViGEmBus – Virtual Gamepad Driver**
 https://github.com/nefarius/ViGEmBus